ReOpAu/react-starter-kit/docs/ADDRESS_FINDER_V3_DOCUMENTATION.md

 3. **Pure autocomplete**: User is typing in manual mode (widget handles this internally)

 This ensures clean separation between manual autocomplete (widget-managed) and AI suggestions (brain-managed), preventing confusing duplicate displays.

+#### Critical State Transition Rule
+**A new search MUST clear the previous selection.** Any action that initiates a new search (e.g., the agent calling `searchAddress` or the user typing in `ManualSearchForm`) must programmatically set `selectedResult` to `null`.
+This is the only way to ensure the UI correctly transitions from a "confirmed" state to a "searching" state, allowing new suggestions to be displayed.

 ### 4. State Synchronization